bjlittle/geovista/docs/src/quick_start.rst

 Science data to the next dimension, quite literally.

-We use `Finite Volume Community Ocean Model`_ (FVCOM) data to create an extruded mesh of the `Plymouth Sound and Tamar River`_ bathymetry.
+We use `Finite Volume Community Ocean Model`_ (FVCOM) data to create an extruded :term:`mesh <Mesh>` of the `Plymouth Sound and Tamar River`_ bathymetry in Cornwall, England.

-First the :meth:`~geovista.bridge.Transform.from_unstructured` method is used to create a triangular unstructured mesh of the region containing ``75,400`` :term:`cells <Cell>`.
+First the :meth:`~geovista.bridge.Transform.from_unstructured` method is used to create a triangular mesh from 1-D X and Y **unstructured** coordinates and 2-D :term:`connectivity <Connectivity>`.

-*Sea Floor Depth Below Geoid* data is added to the mesh cells, but also the mesh :term:`points <Point>`, which are then used to displace the mesh points by a proportionally scaled amount in the direction of the mesh surface normals.
+A 1-D array of *Sea Floor Depth Below Geoid* data is added to the mesh :term:`cells <Cell>`, but also the mesh :term:`points <Point>`, which are then used to displace the mesh points by a proportionally scaled amount in the direction of the mesh surface normals.

 This displacement or :term:`warping <Warp>` of the mesh reveals the relief of the river and sea floor bathymetry, which we are then free to explore